OzzyCzech/ozzyczech.cz/content/apple/How to clean flash drive before unmount on Mac.md

----
-title: How to clean flash drive before unmount on Mac
-date: 2013-12-21
-tags: [macOS, bash]
----

 # How to clean flash drive before unmount on Mac

 How to **clean flash drive** and delete all hidden (dot) files on mac before unmount?
 It's simple, save follow commands as `flash`: